-- Regularly reviewing our policies and processes to identify, assess and address modern slavery. - Monitoring the number of personnel who have completed training on Codes of Conduct and modern slavery. - Monitoring our progress against our established KPIs. - Monitoring the modern slavery complaints received and resolved.
+- Regularly reviewing our policies and processes to identify, assess and address modern slavery. - Monitoring the number of personnel who have completed training on Codes of Conduct and modern slavery. - Monitoring our progress against our established KPIs. - Monitoring the modern slavery complaints received and resolved. - Conducting audits and reviews of our supply chain to ensure compliance.

-Next Steps
+6. Next Steps

-In FY2023/2024 we will continue to take a risk-based approach when reviewing all the points in our supply chain where it possibly intersects with modern slavery.
+In FY2024/2025 we will continue to take a risk-based approach in building our global program.